 Avocado is grown in the Coorg region of Karnataka and some parts of India as well.
 It is most commonly called butter fruit in India.

-Do you know the avocado fruit is called in various names in parts of India?
+the avocado fruit is called in various names in parts of India?

 In Hindi it is called ‘Makkhan-Phal’; in Telugu it’s called ‘Venna Pandu’; in Tamil it’s called ‘Vennai pazham’; in Marathi ‘Alpukat’, Mager Nashpati in Urdu; and in Kannada ‘Benne Hannu’.